-For the last several weeks, staff at Health Equity International and St. Boniface Hospital have been working on protocols and plans for triage, treatment, and infection control for COVID-19 (coronavirus) in Haiti.
+For the last several weeks, the staff at Health Equity International and St. Boniface Hospital have been working on protocols and plans for triage, treatment, and infection control for COVID-19 (coronavirus) in Haiti.
 Unfortunately, we believe that it is not a matter of if coronavirus comes to Haiti, but when.

 St. Boniface Hospital is working together with the Haitian Ministry of Health and healthcare facilities across the South Department to create a plan for treating and mitigating the spread of the disease in our region.
-The challenge that lays before us is too large for any one hospital: it is paramount that we work together a region, a country, and a global community to save as many lives as possible.
+The challenge that lays before us is too large for any one hospital: it is paramount that we work together as a region, a country, and a global community to save as many lives as possible.

 We are meeting regularly with the Haitian Ministry of Health and healthcare providers in southern Haiti to create diagnostic and treatment protocols.
 We are also working together to create a plan for how to share the burden of care, to prevent any one healthcare facility from becoming overwhelmed.